aimeos/aimeos-laravel/README.md

 In a production environment or if you don't want that the demo data gets installed, leave out the `--option=setup/default/demo:1` option.

-**Caution:** The latest Laravel 5 versions contain a bug that leads to an exception after executing `composer update` on a fresh install.
-You can fix this by deleting `vendor/compiled.php` or `storage/framework/compiled.php`.

 ## Setup

 To see all components and get everything working, you also need to adapt your